-In Hong Kong, the gross rental income for the year ended 31st December 2013 was HK\$158.8 million, an increase of 6.1% or HK\$9.1 million as compared to last year.
-Despite the loss of rental from Express Industrial Building at Wong Chuk Hang in 2013, there was a significant increase in rental contribution from Gateway ts by HK\$10.5 million or 14.4% as compared to 2012 and the rental contribution from the luxury residential units and shops also increased by 6% as compared to 2012.
-The upgrading work at Gateway ts will continue in coming years and there will be further growth in the rental rate and the rental contribution from Gateway ts.
+In Hong Kong, the gross rental income for the year ended 31st December 2014 was HK\$175.8 million, an increase of 10.7% or HK\$17.0 million as compared to last year.
+There was significant growth in the rental contribution from the shops and commercial sector of HK\$4.9 million or 19.3% as compared to 2013, as certain commercial units and shop spaces were rented out after renovation during the year.
+Moreover, the rental contribution from Gateway ts further increased HK\$8.9 million or 10.7% as compared to 2013 and the rental contribution from the residential and other industrial units also increased 6% as compared to 2013.
+The positioning of Gateway ts as a modernized logistic center is fruitful.
+However, the upgrading and improvement work of Gateway ts will still continue.
+The Group will endeavour to maintain the leasing conditions of Gateway ts while undergoing the renovation and modification works.